444th MPAD promotes two female officers

+Brooks and Brinkley, two of the three female NJARNG Army public affairs captains are looking forward to the future of the 444th where they will continue to lead sections in Public Affairs support.

+"I want our Soldiers to understand that we don't only take pictures," said Brooks.
+"We have the power and responsibility to shape public opinion by highlighting the military's era-defining work."

-U.S. Army 1st Lt.
-Rachel Brinkley, left, 444th Mobile Public Affairs Detachment, New Jersey Army National Guard, is promoted to captain during a ceremony in Lawrenceville, New Jersey, March 19, 2022.
-New Jersey Assemblywoman Cleopatra Tucker, Chair of Military and Veterans Affairs, was in attendance alongside Brinkley’s family, friends, and 444th Soldiers.
-(U.S. Army National Guard photo by Sgt.
-Benjamin Martinez)
+New Jersey Assemblywoman Cleopatra Tucker, Chair of Military and Veterans Affairs, was in attendance alongside Brooks’ family, friends, and 444th Soldiers.

+Brinkley has helped many Soldiers during Operation COVID Guardian, giving them opportunities to discuss mental health and stress in the workplace while being attached to veterans homes across the state.

+"I inspire to lead with the tools shared and displayed by many of my previous leaders," said Brinkley.
+"I hope to lead with empathy, ownership, confidence, and encouragement as I manage and learn from the incredible Soldiers and noncommissioned officers I've been assigned."

 |Date Taken: